Kinyadoreen/The-Cozy-Nook/README.md

 ## Credits

-Designed and built with ❤ by Doreen and Memozy!
+Designed and built with ❤ by Doreen!

 ---